 - 2013: Gathering XXI, Rochester, NY - ISGB commissioned its first commemorative bead, created by JC Herrell.

 - 2017: Gathering XXV, Las Vegas, NV - ISGB partnered with Glass Craft & Bead Expo.
-The Gathering has remained there in Las Vegas since then.
+The Gathering remained there in Las Vegas through 2019.

 Corporate, Affiliate, and Professional Members